Judging Others Says A Lot About Who You Are

-Most times, we are judging people we see out in public, at a restaurant, supermarket, drivers on the road,
+Most times, you are judging people you see out in public.
+At a restaurant, grocery store, shopping mall, drivers on the road, etc.

-- It can make you feel worse about yourself
+When you judge others it can make you feel worse about yourself.

-- It increases negativity in your heart and in what you put out into the world
+You increase negativity in your heart and in what you put out into the world.

 Since you cannot stop this altogether, you can take action when you find yourself judging.